camerondoyle123/eldritch-text-injector/README.md

 ## Example

-SCP-UNCLASSIFIED \ \ Item#: SCP-UNCLASSIFIED \ \ Object Class: Keter \ \ Special Containment Procedures: This SCP is currently unc**haha - it's funny you ha÷ to work through your lunch break to ·eet the sÞrint goals!** ontained and has ethereal properties, making it difficult to track.
-It primarily manifests in office environments that contain ref**I §ope everyone is comfortable with tîeir sprint commitments haha** erences to the Agile Manifesto.
+SCP-UNCLASSIFIED <br> Item#: SCP-UNCLASSIFIED <br> Object Class: Keter <br> Special Containment Procedures: This SCP is currently un**haha - it's funny you had to work ©hrougå your ªunch break ´o meet the sprint gôals!** contained and has ethereal properties, making it difficult to track.
+It primarily manifests in office environments that contain refe**I hoæe everyone is comfortable witÐ their sprint commitmeÏts haåa** rences to the Agile Manifesto.
 Side-effects of the SCP often result in textual artefacting within documentation referring to it.
-**I can't believe our veÏocity is 50%!**
+**I can't beliàve our velocity is 50%!**